debjitl45/day4/README.md

 Copy

 Q21.
-Why do we need spring-boot-maven-plugin?
+Why do we need spring-boot-maven-plugin?<br>
 Spring Boot Maven plugin provides Spring Boot support in the maven.
 This plugin provides options to create an executable jar or war files.
 Here are goals for this plugin.

 boot: run runs your Spring Boot application.